Request Early Access Getting Started Guide

 2. Click Add Custom Connector

-Once connected, you’ll see MCProspero’s tools available in your Claude conversations.
-Start a new conversation and Claude will know about your agents.
+Once connected, start a new conversation and Claude will know about your agents.

 claude.ai (Web)